migtools/lib-ui/README.md

 yarn commit
 ```

-Follow the prompts based on the scope of your commit.
-When your commit is merged to master, an automatic release will be triggered and a message will be posted to your PR when it is complete.
+Follow the prompts based on the scope of your commit. **Note: This will generate a message for an individual commit, but since we use squash-and-merge, what matters is your PR title.** If your PR contains multiple commits, please make sure the PR title itself matches the expected format.
+[See our PR template for more details](https://github.com/konveyor/lib-ui/blob/master/.github/pull_request_template.md).

 ## File Structure